 We’ve seen it at places like Target stores that often have Starbucks coffee shops and retailers such as Tommy Bahamas that offer restaurants within some of their brick-and-mortar stores.

 Even generous sampling can attract a crowd, as Costco knows all too well.
 (In fact, Costco’s sampling has its own fascinating psychology.)

 Brand retailers are taking experiential retail even further.
 There’s been big buzz around Nike’s Live concept that not only offers services like style consultations and the ability to try out products, but also curates collections based on where stores are located.
 Nordstrom, REI, and countless other brands have jumped on the bandwagon as well, realizing that engaging with customers and “activating” their shopping experience leads to increased sales.

 Us humans are a simple bunch when it comes down to it.
 We’re often driven by emotions, which means when retailers can capitalize on this fact, they’d be silly not to.
 So the next time you find yourself in an aisle seriously contemplating taking home a fancy juicer you didn’t know you needed, consider the neuromarketing behind what’s driving your behavior.

-We’re big geeks about retail!
+We’re big geeks about retail marketing!
 Did we miss other strategies that brands and retailers use to delight shoppers and encourage more purchases?
 Let us know in the comments or on social media.
 And then, in the meantime, check out our own in-store merchandising solutions and custom and standard interactive kiosk gallery.